marc-thieme/makeframes/examples/example.typ

   Or we can have a slim version where the body is omitted
   #func[lorem ipsum][WS21][SS22][]

-  We also provide less intrusive styles
+  We also provide less intrusive styles.
+  This style is actually the default.
+  For this example file however, we have overridden the default to be the boxy style instead.
+  You can do this by specifying the according parameter in the init-theorems function.
+  This style supports the same combinations of title/tags/contents as the boxy style does.

   #func(style: styles.hint)[lorem ipsum][#lorem(50)]
 ]